Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/analytics-ab-testing.md

 * Individual personalization with user-specific affinities is currently not available with a pure API approach to search.
 If this is a critical requirement, consider using the [JavaScript library](../search/README.md).
-* An `API_APPS` token is necessary to implement API requests related to session management and tracking.
+* An `API_APPS` authentication token is necessary to implement API requests related to session management and tracking.

 ## General workflow